 True love is manifested in actions rather than words.
 Unlike the popular belief that it is measured by feelings, true love is measured by behavior.
-Feelings are subject to change but true love never changes because it is a principle.
+Feelings are subject to change but true charity never changes because it is a principle.
 It transcends impulses that are triggered by emotions.

-God’s love was so great and His desire to save was so strong that He made every conceivable provision for our salvation – even giving up the only Son He had to save us.
+God’s charity was so great and His desire to save was so strong that He made every conceivable provision for our salvation – even giving up the only innocent Son He had to save us.
 The Father’s joy was Jesus and He expressed His love saying, “This is my Son, whom I love; with him I am well pleased” (Matthew 3:17).
 Yet, He did not withhold His only Son from us.

 When Jesus was about to go through the process of torture that would lead to the cross, the anticipated great agony and the weight of sin crushed Him to the point that His sweat was drops of blood, a result of extreme mental anguish.
 Yet, His Father would not take the cup from His hands and instead strengthened His Son to drink the cup of suffering and death to make remission for our sins.

-“For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16
+“For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”John 3:16

-Smitten by this love, Paul exclaims, “For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord” (Romans 9:38,39).
+The apostle Paul affirmed, “I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord” (Romans 9:38,39).